thlorenz/thlorenz.com-blog/event-stream/post.md

 This example should give a glimpse on how powerful streams can be.

-Notably, the ability to intject simple transformer functions in order to adapt outputs to inputs expected by the function that is next in the flow is important.
+Notably, the ability to inject simple transformer functions in order to adapt outputs to inputs expected by the function that is next in the flow is important.

 This allows to compose all kinds of small functions that do one tiny thing in order to archieve quite complex tasks in a